best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/01_setup.md

 - `Amount of memory` : `16GB`
 - `R version` : `4.0.0`
 - `Reservation for class, training, workshop` : `Bioinformatics Workshops`
-    - **NOTE: This reservation will be available for registered participants only from Oct 26th - Nov 5th 2023, use `Default` in all other cases.**
+    - **NOTE: This reservation will be available for registered participants only on Oct 26th and Nov 2nd 2023, use `Default` in all other cases.**

 Click `Launch` and wait until your session is ready.
 Click `Connect To RStudio Server`, and a new tab will open with Rstudio.